Fish Fry Recipes

 I jazz up my fries with paprika and garlic powder.
 Something about the combination of spices packs a heck of a punch.
-Everyone loves them—we even enjoy the leftovers cold! —Heather Byers, Pittsburgh, Pennsylvania
+We've discovered the leftovers are even good nibbled cold! —Heather Byers, Pittsburgh, Pennsylvania

 Potato flakes make a golden coating for these fish fillets, which are a breeze to fry on the stovetop. —Sondra Ostheimer, Boscobel, Wisconsin